 The Case-Shiller Home Price Index is the most accurate way to look at home price appreciation in a city, between cities and nationally.

-The price of homes in a city in January 2000 is given the Case-Shiller Home Price Index value of 100.
-A Case-Shiller Home Price Index value of 200, for example, would mean (nominal) home prices have doubled in that city since January 2000.
+The price of homes in January 2000 is given the value of 100.
+So a Case-Shiller value of 200 means (nominal) home prices have doubled since January 2000.

-Using an index of home prices instead of dollar home prices makes it easier to compare home price appreciation between cities.
+Using an index of home prices instead of dollars makes it easier to compare home price appreciation between cities.

 Case-Shiller Home Price Index

 Note: I applied the Consumer Price Index for All Urban Consumers (CPI-U) to the Case-Shiller Home Price Index.

 Researching the Great Real Estate Bubble?